XianwuXue-NOAA/rtc-tools/doc/examples/optimization/mixed_integer.rst

 Note that in the results plotted above, the pump runs with a constantly varying throughput.
 To smooth out the flow through the pump, consider using goal programming to apply a path goal minimizing the derivative of the pump at each timestep.
-For an example, see the third goal in :ref:`goal-programming-declaring-goals`.
+For an example, see the third goal in :ref:`Goal Programming
+<goal-programming-declaring-goals>` or the use of the ``SmoothDynamicsMixin`` in
+:ref:`Cascading Channels <cascading-channels-optimization-problem>`.